 For the duration of the course, participants are expected to do the following:

-- apply the conventions of source citation and referencing into their own academic articles/manuscripts;
+- Apply the conventions of source citation and referencing into their own academic articles/manuscripts; and

-- prepare a literature review using various academic, scientific, and professional sources as the first phase of the Premaster Research Project.
+- Prepare a literature review using various academic, scientific, and professional sources.

 Moreover, after a successful completion of the course, participants are expected to be proficient in writing academic papers (e.g. literature reviews, conceptual papers, research proposals, theses).